Skip to main content

 \(\textcolor{blue}{\text{This event will be online only.}}\)

 The Society will be conducting a virtual discussion for its members on Precalculus and First–year Calculus.
 The session begins at (11:00am PDT)/(noon MDT)/(1pm CDT)/(2pm EDT).
 Participants are asked to read the PSPs that will be discussed prior to the session.
-PSPs can be found at TRIUMPHS PSP collection
+PSPs can be found at TRIUMPHS PSP collection.
+Contact Janet Heine Barnett for details.

 May 7, 2025